 We had a great time at the Olympic Museum, it’s a three story gallery of Olympic memorabilia and snapshots of history making Olympic events but the best part for kids is that they can try the equipment like gymnastic bars and vaults, cycles and running tracks, with soccer, tennis and basketball courts on the roof.
 You’ll be amazed at the outfits the athletes, particularly the women, had to compete in, and will learn a lot about Olympic history.
-And your kids will make you make fools of yourselves trying to jump over things and
+And your kids will force you to make fools of yourselves trying to jump over things and perform Olympic feats!

 The Kolner Seilbahn Cable Car offers breathtaking views over the city, up and down the Rhine and all the way to the Cologne Zoo.
 I’m not a big fan of zoos as we prefer to see animals in the wild so we didn't take this trip but the cable car alone would be a fabulous trip across the river and back for 7 Euros for adults and 4 Euros for kids for a return ticket.